MicroStrategy/rest-api-docs/docs/common-workflows/manage-security-filter-objects/update-a-security-filter-definition.md

 ---
-title: Workflow Sample - Update a Security Filter Definition
+title: Workflow sample - Update a security filter definition
-sidebar_label: Update a Security Filter Definition
+sidebar_label: Update a security filter definition
 description: This workflow sample demonstrates how to update a security filter definition through the Modeling service.
 ---